sudofx/wake-scaffold/memory/core_memories/index.md

 > Bob reliably improves predictions across repeated tasks.

+or:

+> Bob has demonstrated learning about the external world.

-The next wake should correct the repository-layout assumption, verify the result from persisted tool output, and improve the distinction between process execution success and task success in development metrics.
+The next wake should integrate the verified startup validator into the actual wake-start path and verify that integration through persisted execution evidence.